know-cujojs/know/src/documents/tutorials/promises/creating-promises.html.md

 var promise = when(0);
 ```

 The `when()` function can create a promise from a promise or a value.
 It's an easy way to normalize a value that may or may not be a promise into a promise, or even assimilate foreign promises into a Promises/A+ promise.
-No need to sniff for promises vs values, just pass it through the `when()` function.
+You don't need to determine whether the value is a promise; just pass it through the `when()` function.

 Creating promises for future values